 - We have developed an Equality, Diversity and Inclusion Unit and are working hard on these issues.

 “Following my apprenticeship, the University supported me in gaining my professional qualifications, enabling me to apply for a variety of roles.”
 Liam Glasper

 “The international student population and faculty has made me more open-minded and taught me to respect diversity.”
 Soumya Singh Undergraduate, Computer Science

 But there is So Much More to come

 By 2027, we will:

 - Take all necessary steps to ensure that the workforce is as diverse and inclusive as top peer institutions.

-- Ensure that professional services staff across the University are most appropriately deployed, mentored and supported to deliver our core Strategic Goals.
+- Ensure that professional services staff across the University are most appropriately deployed, mentored and supported to help deliver our core strategic goals.

-- Ensure that all permanent faculty members are allocated to an appropriate career track – Academic, Research, Teaching, Practice.
-We will bring 100 distinguished Professors of Practice to Durham University, where they will better connect Durham students to the world outside academia and act as ambassadors for the University.
+- Bring 100 distinguished Professors of Practice to Durham, where they will help connect our students to the world and become ambassadors for the University.